Salt Lake City, Utah LSAT Course offerings

 Students in the Salt Lake City area interested in taking an in-person course can choose to sign up for our in-depth Live LSAT Course at select locations within Utah.
 Our state-of-the-art online course is also available for students in the Salt Lake City area who want to take one of our LSAT review courses but cannot enroll in a live course.
 Students in Utah who want to prepare for the LSAT one-on-one with a private tutor can either study exclusively with one of our LSAT private tutors or use tutoring to supplement a TestMasters course.

 - 160 hours of instruction (60 in class and 100 online)

 - Instructors who have scored in at least the 98th percentile on an actual LSAT

-- Four proctored (and eleven additional) full-length diagnostics with comprehensive performance analyses available for each
+- Six proctored (and twelve additional) full-length LSAT PrepTests and access to comprehensive score reports for each

-- Extensive homework assignments that contain real LSAT prep questions, LSAT study drills, numerous analyses and other LSAT review tools, and a systematic categorization of every question type for all real LSAT questions
+- Rigorous homework assignments that contain real LSAT prep questions, LSAT prep drills, numerous analyses and other LSAT study tools, and a systematic classification of every question type for all real LSAT questions

 - Access to TestMasters’ copyrighted methods and techniques